muhammedazhar/MSc-DataScience/COMP1804-AML/Coursework/Docs/improvements.md

-# Recommendations for Model Improvements
+# Recommendations for Prototype Model Improvements

 ## More Advanced Models
 Consider applying more advanced machine learning models such as RandomForest, SVM (Support Vector Machines), or DNNs (Deep Neural Networks).